How To Care For Sensitive Skin And Create A Skincare Routine That’s Right For You

 Sensitive vs. sensitized skin

-If your skin suddenly becomes sensitive, it doesn’t necessarily mean you have sensitive skin but rather sensitized skin.
-Although both have the same symptoms and react similarly to external factors, they’re different.
-Sensitive skin is caused by a weak function of the protective barrier that can be genetically predisposed, while sensitized skin is a temporary condition caused by a response to certain irritants.
-You can treat sensitized by eliminating the triggers that cause it.
-On the other hand, you can’t treat sensitive skin since it’s mostly genetically programmed, but you can manage and keep it under control.
+Although both have the same symptoms, they are different.
+Sensitive skin is caused by poor barrier function, while sensitized skin is a temporary condition caused by a response to certain irritants.
+You can treat sensitized skin by eliminating the triggering factors that cause it.
+On the other hand, you can’t treat sensitive skin because it’s genetically programmed.

-What to avoid if you have sensitive skin:
+What to avoid if you have sensitive skin

 • Avoid comedogenic ingredients if you have oily and acne-prone skin because they can clog the pores and inflame the skin.